daniel-haugen/skateWA-strapi-backend/README.md

 Biggest thing to pay attention to with the strapi file structure is the `/config` folder.

 First you'll notice that there is a `/env ` folder within the `/config` folder.
 This `env` folder is **only used in production**.
 There is a var config on heroku currently setup, so that when heroku is building our strapi app, it notices that var config and knows to go within the `/env/` folder to reference both the `database.js` and `server.js` files.

-When you're building the app locally on your machine, it does not do this -- it basically ignores the `/env` folder and references a different set of config files.
+When you're building the app **locally on your machine**, it does not do this -- it ignores the `/env` folder and references the config files that are not within the env folder.

 I go into further detail below -- but notice that within the `database.js` file the database name and password are determined here.
 So when creating a database locally, you'll need to follow this convention.